How to Make the BEST Kale and Mushroom Egg Bites

 Instructions

-• Prepare the filling: In a skillet, heat butter over medium heat.
+• Prepare the filling.
+In a skillet, heat butter over medium heat.
 Add diced mushrooms and cook until they become tender and release their moisture.
 Add chopped kale and sauté until wilted.
 Season with ½ teaspoon of salt, taste, and adjust if necessary before removing from heat and setting aside.
+The mixture should taste fairly salty.

-• Prepare the egg mixture: In a mixing bowl, crack and whisk eggs.
-Season with remaining ½ teaspoon of salt.
+• Prepare the egg mixture.
+Crack eggs into a mixing bowl and season with remaining ½ teaspoon of salt.
 Whisk the eggs until well combined.

-• Bake the egg bites: Place the filled molds and a separate baking dish or bowl filled with two inches of water in the preheated oven and bake for approximately 15-20 minutes, or until the egg bites are set and slightly golden on top.
+• Bake the egg bites.
+Place the filled molds in the oven.
+On a different oven rack, add a small baking dish or bowl filled with about two inches of water in the preheated oven.
+This helps the egg bites retain their moisture.
+Bake for approximately 15-20 minutes, or until the egg bites are set and slightly golden on top.

-• Cool and serve: Remove the egg bites from the oven and let them cool for a few minutes.
+• Serve and enjoy.
+Remove the egg bites from the oven and let them cool for a few minutes.
 Gently remove them from the molds using a knife or spoon.
 Serve them warm as a delicious breakfast or snack.

 A Note from Lola